aws/aws-fpga/hdk/docs/OpenCL_SDAccel_Development.md

-# Developing using OpenCL on AWS FPGA
+# Developing on AWS FPGA with OpenCL and SDAccel

 ** DRAFT ONLY **